joebew42/ex_twitch/scratchpad.md

 ## DOING

+- introduce a `TokenManager` that will be responsible to get the oauth token that is then used by the client

 ## TODO

-- where we have to put the `clientId` and `secret` information
-- how to deal with the OAuth token?
-  - should be the client that creates it for us?
-  - what to do when the token expires?
 - understand how other wrote client implementation for external APIs
 - think about move the `API` module out from the `ExTwitch` top level module
 - [?] what is `formatter.exs`